Embracing Innovation Beyond the EMR for Value-Based Care

 Whether you’re on the provider or payer side, or both, making a successful transition from fee-for-service to coordinated, value-based care requires innovative solutions for communication, interoperability, and information sharing.

 Why?
 Consider these familiar statistics: One study1 showed that a typical Medicare patient sees an average of two primary care providers and five specialists, from four different organizations each year.
 Another study2 determined that, for a panel of patients with four or more chronic conditions, primary care physicians need to coordinate care with 86 physicians in 36 different practices.
 Despite the shared care responsibilities, your organization may be the one financially or clinically accountable for all of it.

 How will your organization innovate to succeed in this environment, where the information it needs is diverse, dispersed, and frequently changing?
 Using your electronic medical record (EMR) or claims system is only the starting point.
-Success in value-based care requires real-time access to all of the information for an individual or a population, from across multiple systems, as a single, unified health record.
+Success in value-based care requires real-time access to all of the information for an individual or a population, from across multiple systems, as a single, unified care record.

 The Secret Power of FHIR